Hutchison to sell one-third stake in UK mobile unit for $4.3 billion

 | HONG KONG

-HONG KONG Hutchison Whampoa Ltd 0013.HK said it plans to sell a one-third stake in its British mobile phone business for $4.3 billion (3 billion pounds) to five investors - a move that will help the Hong Kong ports-to-telecoms group fund its boldest bet in Europe yet.
+HONG KONG Hutchison Whampoa Ltd 0013.HK said it plans to sell a one-third stake in its British mobile phone business for $4.3 billion to five investors - a move that will help the Hong Kong ports-to-telecoms group fund its boldest bet in Europe yet.

 Hutchison, owned by billionaire Li Ka-shing, agreed in January to buy Telefonica's (TEF.MC) British mobile unit O2 for nearly $15.4 billion and merge it with its UK subsidiary to create the top mobile operator in the country.